ARCCN/runos/README.md

     $ sudo ln -s /usr/bin/nodejs /usr/bin/node
 ```

-To build project you must use g++-5.2 compiler (or above) or similar another compiler with support std::regex.
+To build the project you must use g++-5.2 compiler (or above) or another compiler with support of std::regex.
-We recommend to install g++-5.2 by this way:
+If it is not bundled, we recommend to install g++-5.2 this way:

 ```
 sudo add-apt-repository ppa:ubuntu-toolchain-r/test